coverclock/com-diag-bin/README.md

 com-diag-bin
 ============

-Raspberry Pi backup scripts and other useful Linux shell scripts.
+Linux shell scripts I have known and loved.

 # Abstract